lonlylocly/lonlylocly.github.io/_posts/2014-11-12-Bob-the-Mushroom.md

 -- So, you're gone for good...
 I will miss you, Hamster.

 Bob was sad.
-Out of all the friends he happened to care about one most.
+Out of all the friends he happened to care most about the one who was leaving.
 The other day he met the Consellor:

 -- Look, Consellor, I have built the Flying Machine!